Seagulls: Woman left bleeding after attack outside her house

 Tony Williams has run a pest control business based in Barry, Vale of Glamorgan for 20 years and said they were not seagulls so much as urban gulls.

 "They're laying their eggs and then they're hatching and if the chick survive, they come and join the family on the same street," he said.
-"If you stop them nesting there, you're just pushing them onto other people's property so you're not really getting rid of the problem."
+"If you stop them nesting there, you're just pushing them on to other people's property so you're not really getting rid of the problem."

 Once the nests have been vacated at the end of the breeding season, Mr Williams says you can put up measures to stop them coming back.